Oli2406/Personal-site/README.md

    http://frontend.localhost
    ```

-NOTE: This is still a work in progress and not all features work while deployed.
+NOTE: This is still a work in progress and not all features work while deployed
 ---

 ## 🧠 Run Locally